Radioactivity Alpha (α)

 Analogy with the recoil experienced by a firearm:

-The kinematics of an alpha decay are quite similar to those of a firearm where a light bullet takes away most of the energy of the explosion.
+The kinematic of an alpha decay are quite similar to those of a firearm where a light bullet takes away most of the energy of the explosion.
 The momenta (products of mass times velocity) of the recoiling nucleus and the alpha particle are exactly equal.
 The respective speeds and energies are inversely proportional to the masses, and as a result are highly unequal.
 In the case of a radium nucleus, the alpha particle takes away 98.3% of the available energy.
 These alpha particles are always emitted with the same energy values.

 The energy released in alpha decay takes the form of kinetic energy shared between the released alpha particle and the nucleus that expelled it.
 Much like in artillery fire, where the shell absorbs much of the energy of the explosion, the alpha particle takes away about 98% of the energy and the original nucleus (like the recoil of a cannon firing) gets the rest.
 The energy of the alpha particle is larger than for beta and gamma decay processes, and is usually of the order of four million electronvolts (MeV).